-- Add 1 or 2 ziplock bags of frozen meat.
+- Add 1 or 2 ziptop bags of frozen meat.
 Put something on top of the meat to weigh it down (a plate or large serving spoon work).

 - Set a timer for 15 minutes.

 - Return to the pot and give it a stir every few minutes so that the water stays at an even temperature and is not cooler next to the meat.
 When your timer goes off, your meat should be defrosted.
-Cook it immediately or refrigerate it until you’re ready to cook.
+Cook it immediately.
+Meat defrosted in this way is only safe if cooked immediately.